-Looking for an awesome trail race?
+Are you looking for an awesome trail race?
 The Dipsea Race might be your next race!
-Set in the stunning Bay Area of Northern California, the Dipsea Race is a very unique trail race.
+Set in the stunning Bay Area of Northern California, the Dipsea Race is a unique trail race.
 Although priority tends to be given to locals, it is a race that is open to anyone and everyone.
-Actually, Dipsea is a pretty much a rite of passage among Bay Area trail runners.
+Dipsea is a pretty much a rite of passage among Bay Area trail runners.

 The difference between road and trail races

-The Dipsea Race is a trail race though, so read on to learn more about the Dipsea Race, one of America’s premiere trail running events.
+The Dipsea Race is a trail race, though, so read on to learn more about the Dipsea Race, one of America's premier trail running events.

 What is The Dipsea Race?

-The Dipsea race is a trail running event in Northern California.
+The Dipsea Race is a trail running event in Northern California.
 It happens to be the oldest cross-country trail running event in the United States.
-In fact, it even has the distinction of being one of the oldest foot races of any kind in the USA.
-It’s only the second after the Boston Marathon!
-It’s a 7.5 mile race that has taken place annual since 1905.
+It even has the distinction of being one of the oldest foot races of any kind in the USA.
+It's only the second after the Boston Marathon!
+It's a 7.5-mile race that has taken place annually since 1905.
 The course runs through Mill Valley until Stinson Beach.
-The race is held on the second Sunday in June every year dating all the way back 109 years!
-That’s a lot of years of running!
-The name Dipsea, is rather unique and it’s because it comes from the Dipsea Inn which opened the same year as the very first race.
+The competition is held on the second Sunday in June every year, dating back 109 years!
+That's a lot of years of running!
+The name Dipsea is somewhat unique, and it's because it comes from the Dipsea Inn, which opened the same year as the very first race.

 The Dipsea is trail running at its hardest.
-It is a race that is known for its beautiful scenic course but incredible challenging trails.
+It is a race that is known for its beautiful scenic course but incredibly challenging trails.
 So, how did it all begin?

-Back in 1904 a group of young men from San Francisco's Olympic Club made a bet with one another.
+Back in 1904, a group of young men from San Francisco's Olympic Club made a bet with one another.
 They were betting on what the quickest route from Mill Valley to Stinson Beach was.
-Instead of just mapping it out, they decided to try it out for themselves and each run the route they felt was shortest.
+Instead of just mapping it out, they decided to try it out for themselves, and each run the course they felt was shortest.
 The winner would be the first one who got to Stinson Beach, no matter what route they had taken.
 These various routes are now part of the short cuts open to runners during the race.
 More on these shortcuts to come!

 Basic Dipsea Trail/Course Outline

 Like every race, knowing the route helps a lot.
-In fact, it can make or break your race.
-Durign training, it’s important to simulate the course as much as possible.
-So, if you live in the Bay Area or can come in to the city before the race and try it out, you will be much better off on race day.
-However, if this impossible, then you absolutely must train in areas that have hills, steep ascents and descents and…unlike any other trail race, you must train using stairs.
+It can make or break your race.
+During training, it's important to simulate the course as much as possible.
+So, if you live in the Bay Area or can come into the city before the race and try it out, you will be much better off on race day.
+However, if this impossible, then you absolutely must train in areas that have hills, steep ascents, and descents and…unlike any other trail race, you must train using stairs.

-Not only is this is a very hilly area and unlike any other trail race, it includes stairs.
+Not only is this is a very hilly area, and unlike any other trail race, it includes stairs.
 The race begins on Throckmorton Avenue in Mill Valley.
 After a few blocks in Mill Valley's downtown, runners must then climb 700 stairs!
-Initially this was 680 and then it became 688 but after the most recent renovation it was increased to 700.
-That’s an increase of twenty stairs from the original!
+Initially, this was 680, and later it became 688, but after the most recent renovation, it was increased to 700.
+That's an increase of twenty stairs from the original!
 Just imagine all these stairs in an office building.
-You’re probably looking at many floors of running up and down.
+You're probably looking at many floors of running up and down.